Jonathan Schoop Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.81 team ERA ranks 25th among all MLB pitching staffs.
+- The White Sox have a 4.79 team ERA that ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender the third-most home runs in baseball (71 total, 1.4 per game).
+- White Sox pitchers combine to give up 72 total home runs at a clip of 1.4 per game (fourth-most in the league).

+- Scholtens gets the call to start for the White Sox, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.